sg-s/xolotl/README.md

 ### It's free to use, free to copy and free to improve

 `xolotl` is released under a permissive GPL license. `xolotl` is meant to make working with neuron models easier, and will always be free to use.

+# Where do I get this?

+[Read the docs](https://xolotl.readthedocs.io/en/latest/) to find out how to install it and how to use it.